What is The Mortgage Stress Test In Canada? - Real Estate News & Update | BCHomeWorld Blog

 To pass the mortgage stress test in Canada, your bank will ask you for “proof of income”.
 This might be a pay stub, tax returns, investment statements, or social assistance program benefits.
 It’s important to be honest about your income when you’re applying for a mortgage or renewing your current mortgage because this is when they do a calculation to determine what you can afford.

 In Canada, banks have been required to perform a mortgage stress test on clients since January 1, 2018.
 More specifically, this is a “stress test” in which a bank needs to determine a person’s ability to pay back a loan, by qualifying the mortgage loan.
-To do this, they will ask for a person’s “proof of income” – the most recent tax return, and your recent pay stubs.
+To do this, they will ask for a person’s “proof of income” – the most recent tax return, your recent pay stubs.

-What is the Mortgage Stress Test in Canada
+What is the Mortgage Stress Test in Canada 1

 Why Was the Mortgage Stress Test Introduced?